What is a Capsulectomy?

 The Procedure

 Capsulectomies can be performed in different ways.
-A traditional capsulectomy usually involves removing the implant and then separately removing the capsule that has formed around the implant.
+A traditional capsulectomy usually involves removing the breast implants and then separately removing the capsule that has formed around the implant.
 This is the most common approach.
 Another option is a partial capsulectomy where the implant is removed along with a portion of the implant capsule.
-An en bloc capsulectomy removes the implant and the capsule in one piece.
+An en bloc capsulectomy removes the breast implant and the capsule in one piece.
 The en bloc technique requires a larger incision for removal.
 After the capsule is removed, a drain is typically placed to manage any fluid that occurs from removing the capsule.

 After the implant and tissue have been removed, you’ll have several options.
 You can choose to have the implants replaced.
 In this case, new implants can be put in the pocket where the capsule was removed, or placed in a different pocket location.
 You can also leave the implant out completely after removal.
 At times, complete removal can leave the natural breast tissue deflated and flat.
-In this case, a breast lift or mastopexy may be able to reposition the breast, or the natural breast can be reinflated with fat grafting.
+In this case, a breast lift or mastopexy may be able to reposition the breast or the natural breast can be reinflated with fat grafting.
 Fat grafting involves removing fat from another location on the body with liposuction and then processing and purifying the tissue for injection into the treatment area.
 Sometimes, a combination of both of these techniques can be used.

 Meet Your Specialists